tonyhieu/college-notes/_posts/2025-01-06-econ123b-lecture.md

     - $\varepsilon_i \sim N(0, \sigma^2I_T)$
     - Therefore, $y_i \sim N(X_i\beta, \sigma^2 I_t)$
     - For an individual: $y_i = X_i\beta + W_ib_i + \varepsilon_i$
+        - $y_i$ is T by 1, where T is the number of observations available for an individual

 Likelihood function:
 $$